Make-School-Courses/ACE1000/README.md

 **My Personal Slack**: @reginayoong

-If  you have questions your classmates and TA (@Lauren Dutton) have no answers to, e.g., "Am I on track to pass the course?" and/or emergency requests, e.g., "I have to leave class because of a fire."
+If you have questions your classmates and TA (@LaurenDutton) have no answers to, e.g., "Am I on track to pass the course?" and/or emergency requests, e.g., "I have to leave class because of a fire."
 DM me on slack.

-**My Email**: regina@makeschool.com
+**My Email**:regina@makeschool.com

 Email me regarding late submissions requests and/or explanations of extenuating circumstances.